seatgeek/nomad-firehose/README.md

 ### `allocations`

-`nomad-firehose allocations` will monitor all alocation changes in the Nomad cluster and emit each task state as a new firehose event to the configured sink.
+`nomad-firehose allocations` will monitor all allocation changes in the Nomad cluster and emit each task state as a new firehose event to the configured sink.

 The allocation output is different from the [default API response](https://www.nomadproject.io/docs/http/allocs.html), as the tool will emit an event per new [TaskStates](https://www.nomadproject.io/docs/http/allocs.html), rather than all the previous events.